-Soon you can keep up with the Kardashians or and take the real housewives of the world offline thanks to an update to reality TV streaming service Hayu.
+Soon you can keep up with the Kardashians and take the real housewives of the world offline thanks to an update to reality TV streaming service hayu.

 The biggest challenge with streaming services like Netflix or Stan is that you can't access them without an active internet connection.
 Hop on a plane or travel to a remote location without a strong 4G network and your streaming entertainment source disappears.